 Youth Opportunities?
-The Long-Term Impacts of Youth Training and YT Schemes, 1960s-2020 (date TBC)
+The Long-Term Impacts of Youth Training and YT Schemes (1960s-2020)

 The recently-announced £2bn Kickstart jobs scheme has origins in the Youth Training Scheme (YTS).
 This event will explore what lessons can be learned from the earlier variants and what the long-term impacts were of participating in YTS.